Skip to main content

 3. Doherty R. Assessing the Patient Care Implications of "Concierge" and Other Direct Patient Contracting Practices.
 Ann Intern Med.
 2015.

 Medical Disclaimer: This resource provides educational context only.
 In the world of Precision Medicine, there is no "one size fits all."
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions